Blog post

 This scattered way of collecting and processing feedback can create bottlenecks that often manifest in the form of interpretation issues or unexpected last minute changes to process workflows.
 Needless to say, this approach to collaborative process modeling is a thing of the past.

-On the other hand, fostering discussion on workflows and processing real-time feedback directly from a cloud-based editor, accessible from anywhere, can significantly cut project completion times.
-You can literally get everyone on the same page directly from your BPMN editor: all the stakeholders, internal and external, people from different departments and even different organizations, from top management to process executors and fellow modelers.
+On the other hand, fostering discussion on workflows and processing real-time feedback directly from a cloud-based modeler, accessible from anywhere, can significantly cut project completion times.
+You can literally get everyone on the same page directly from your BPMN tool: all the stakeholders, internal and external, people from different departments and even different organizations, from top management to process executors and fellow modelers.

 Cristina Moretto Administrative Assistant ESTECO